Mounting an external file share#

 Ensuring access#

 For all mounted volumes, it is important to ensure that both read and write permissions are aligned with those of the session, deployment, and job containers.
 By default, containers run with a fixed, nonzero UID—identical across all users—and a GID of 0.
 Kubernetes also provides the facility to add supplemental groups to the containers, and we have added a limited ability to utilize this capability.
-To that end, here are the scenarios that AE5 supports in this standard case:
+To that end, here are the scenarios that Workbench supports in this standard case:

 If the GID of the content on the volume is 0, then sessions, deployments, and pods will be able to access it without further configuration.